 Final Thoughts

-There are a number of different things that can cause ferns to turn brown or yellow.
-Thankfully, there are good ways that you can recognize what’s going on so that you can try to fix things.
+Many different things can cause ferns to turn brown or yellow.
+Thankfully, there are just as many things you can do to try and revive your plant.

 Often, ferns are going to turn brown or yellow due to watering issues.
 This is the most likely situation since ferns can be finicky about water, but it’s still important to consider other factors.